qst0/bitburner/devlog.md

 # devlog.md

+### Nov 5th

+I stoppe playing for awhile, but I've been poking at the game every so often and I ended up triggering something I can't even put in here.
+It's a spoiler for the game so.
+I'm back playing at least somewhat passively.
+Which is part of the apeal of the gameplay in such a game.
+I've updated my saves, but I'm back where I started until I really put more 'work' into the game and update my scripts!

 ### Nov 1st

 It's 2122h and I was mainly busy with other things today that I haven't journaled about.
 But I returned to the game after starting some last world area related faction augmentations.
 I have the 2500 hacking I think now too, but I don't have the money.
 I should if I leave my servers hacking all night.
 I infiltrated the n00dles company (located in New Tokyo) and sold the reward for .5m nothing really but it was cool to have played with that new part of the game.
 I also got the stock market stuff.
 But don't plan on writing something for it.
 I've kinda grown tired of hyper focusing on the game at this point but I got a good few days with a good few hours and I can play idling now, at least until the next reveal.
 Oh- and the coding contracts!
 I should do one of them, I can do them in python easier than js I think.
 But it might be cool to learn it regardless.
 But I find myself going back and relearning things again a lot.
 Anyway.
 Rambling again.
 Added my saves and whatever changes (work logging and some main fixes).
 I still haven't fixed my next TODO, which is to fix the config.